WSU-cshimizu/ceg4110-group-project-figuring-it-out/deliverables/reqs.md

    2. Requirement 2.2.2: The Backend shall provide a way to query the list of equipment.
    3. Requirement 2.2.3: The Backend shall provide a way to access all equipment bookings.
    4. Requirement 2.2.4: The Backend shall allow the querying and modification of all equipment status.

+## Developer Story 3
+_As a Frontend developer, I want to know what validation is needed on the booking forms so that the correct data is passed to the Backend without errors._

+1. Requirement 3.1: Frontend Validation for Booking Forms
+    1. 3.1.1: The booking form shall validate required fields, including equipment selection, start date, and end date.
+    2. 3.1.2: The booking form shall ensure that the selected date and time do not overlap with existing reservations.
+    3. 3.1.3: The form shall validate that the end date and time are after the start date and time.
+    4. 3.1.4: The form shall restrict the selection of past dates for bookings.

+2. Requirement 3.2: Error Handling and Response
+    1. 3.2.1: The frontend shall display user-friendly error messages for validation failures, such as missing required fields or invalid date selections.
+    1. 3.2.2: The frontend shall send validated form data to the backend and handle responses for successful and failed booking attempts.